AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-modularity.md

 # Test Modularity

-One of MFTF's most distinguishing functionalities is the framework's modularity.
+One of the framework's most distinguishing functionalities is its modularity.

 ## What is test modularity

-Within MFTF, test modularity can refer to two different concepts:
+Within the framework, test modularity can refer to two different concepts:

+* Merging
+* Materials

 ### Test material merging